shanejr7/tuudu_official/README.md

 services and things.

 System Summary:
-It is an object of the present invention to provide a system and method for gathering data to find events or activities based on a user’s preferences and paying for them that provides a social community artificial intelligent system.
+It is an object of the present invention to provide a system and method for gathering data to find events,
+activities, services and things based on a user’s preferences and paying for them that provides a social community artificial intelligent system.

 Design Technologies:
 Frameworks: PHP 7.2, Composer 1.8.0, PostgresSQL 11, HEROKU 7.35.0, Bootstrap, AJAX, JSON, Mailgun,